 Best Performance by an Actor in a Supporting Role in a Series, Limited Series or Motion Picture Made for Television

-On top of all of that, the Globes also regularly pay tribute to a Hollywood legend with the Cecil B. DeMille Award.
-This year the honor went to Tom Hanks.
+On top of all of that, the Globes also regularly pay tribute to a Hollywood legend with the Cecil B. DeMille Award; recent honorees include Jane Fonda and Tom Hanks.

 There is also the relatively new Carol Burnett Award, given in recognition of outstanding contributions to TV.
-Burnett was the inaugural recipient in 2019; this year the honoree was Ellen DeGeneres.
+Burnett was the inaugural recipient in 2019.

 The requirements are fairly self-explanatory but also appear fairly prohibitive.
 You must, according to the 2017 application, live in L.A., be able to prove you’re a paid “Hollywood correspondent” for a foreign publication, be registered in the International Directory for the Motion Picture Association of America, and be sponsored by two people who are presently members.
 So start schmoozing!

-Because of the prominence of its broadcast, the Globes are seen as a major stop on the way to the Academy Awards.
+Because of the usual prominence of its broadcast, the Globes are seen as a major stop on the film awards race circuit leading to the Academy Awards.
 And while they certainly they can swing public opinion about a particular movie or star, it’s worth remembering people who are in the HFPA are not in the Academy.

 A 2013 study from FiveThirtyEight found that the Best Motion Picture Drama category has a 48 percent success rate of predicting the Oscar winner.
 That statistic resembles a 2016 Flavorwire analysis of the past decade that found that the Globes’ Best Picture (both comedy and drama) has a 50 percent chance of ending up the same as the Oscars’.